boniyeamincse/boniyeamincse/README.md

 - 👯 I’m looking to collaborate on **Implement Detected Lab a Corporate Industry**

-- 🤝 I’m looking for help with [Blue Teaming detected lab as a company using with open-source Technology](https://docs.google.com/document/d/1ybTtLETJxVhPG_a1zPYB8JPg0ygBbdPQKzhIZu9eeQk/edit?usp=sharing)
+- 🤝 I’m looking for help with [Blue Teaming detected lab as a company using open-source Technology](https://docs.google.com/document/d/1ybTtLETJxVhPG_a1zPYB8JPg0ygBbdPQKzhIZu9eeQk/edit?usp=sharing)

 - 👨‍💻 All of my projects are available at [https://cspboniyeamin.blogspot.com/](https://cspboniyeamin.blogspot.com/)

 - 📝 I regularly write articles on [https://boniyeamincse.blogspot.com/](https://boniyeamincse.blogspot.com/)

-- 💬 Ask me about **SOC tools Wazuh , Security Onion ,Splunk,IBM qradar ,and cyber security Domains**
+- 💬 Ask me about **SOC tools Wazuh, Security Onion, Splunk, IBM radar,and cyber security Domains**

 - 📫 How to reach me **boniyeamin.cse@gmail.com**

 - 📄 Know about my experiences [https://drive.google.com/file/d/17EvuvJRBEOgZcSlXoMiGJdzIRb7tQBKj/view?usp=share_link](https://drive.google.com/file/d/17EvuvJRBEOgZcSlXoMiGJdzIRb7tQBKj/view?usp=share_link)

-- ⚡ As a person, I consider myself a positive person, a cross-functional team member, detail-oriented and a Quick learner in my professional life. **I feel very comfortable adapting to new environments.
+- ⚡ As a person, I consider myself a positive person, a cross-functional team member, detail-oriented, and a Quick learner in my professional life. **I feel very comfortable adapting to new environments.
 I’m looking for a new challenge and taking my career to the next level, That's pretty much about me.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">